Skip to content ↓

 Our Computing Curriculum

-Computing at Ordsall is built around two forms of knowledge:
+Computing at Ordsall is built around two forms of knowledge that work together to develop pupils' understanding over time.

-Substantive knowledge – the facts, concepts and vocabulary pupils are taught and expected to remember in computing, including computers and digital devices, networks and the internet, algorithms and programs, data and databases, media tools, and online safety.
+Substantive knowledge is the knowledge pupils are taught and expected to remember in Computing, including computers and digital devices, networks and the internet, algorithms, programs, variables and loops, digital media, copyright, and online safety.

-Disciplinary knowledge – how pupils think and work as computer scientists, including designing and debugging programs, using logical reasoning, organising and analysing data, evaluating digital content and systems, and applying safe and responsible behaviours online.
+Disciplinary knowledge develops how pupils think and work as computer scientists.
+This includes understanding how digital systems work, designing and debugging programs, using logical reasoning, creating and evaluating digital content, and applying safe, responsible and ethical behaviours when using technology.

-Clear progression maps set out what pupils should know, do and understand at each stage.
-Learning is carefully sequenced so that knowledge builds cumulatively from the Early Years through to the end of Key Stage 2, supporting long-term understanding, independence and confidence over time.
+Clear progression maps set out what pupils should know, do and understand at each stage of learning.
+Knowledge is carefully sequenced so that learning builds cumulatively from the Early Years through to the end of Key Stage 2, enabling pupils to develop secure understanding, confidence and independence over time.

 How Computing Is Taught

-In the Early Years Foundation Stage, computing is embedded through play-based learning and adult-guided activities, primarily within the areas of Understanding the World and Expressive Arts and Design.
-Children explore technology, create simple digital content, give and follow instructions and organise information in age-appropriate ways, building early foundations for future learning.
+In the Early Years Foundation Stage, Computing is embedded through play-based learning and adult-guided activities, primarily within the areas of Understanding the World and Expressive Arts and Design.
+Children explore technology, create simple digital content, give and follow instructions, and begin to understand how technology can be used safely and purposefully, providing strong foundations for future learning.

 Curriculum Threads

-Computing learning at Ordsall is organised around four core threads that run throughout the curriculum:
+Computing learning at Ordsall is organised around three core curriculum threads that run throughout the curriculum.

-These threads help pupils make connections between units, revisit prior learning and deepen their understanding as they move through school.
+These curriculum threads help pupils make connections between different areas of learning, revisit prior knowledge and deepen their understanding as they move through school

 Progression Through Teach Computing

-Computing at Ordsall follows the Teach Computing progression model, ensuring increasing challenge, independence and abstraction:
+Computing at Ordsall follows the Teach Computing progression model, ensuring increasing challenge, independence and abstraction as pupils move through school.

-• Key Stage 1 – developing foundational understanding of technology, algorithms and data
+Key Stage 1 – developing foundational understanding of technology, algorithms, programming and digital creativity.

-• Lower Key Stage 2 – building structured programming, networks and data handling
+Lower Key Stage 2 – building structured programming, understanding computer networks and creating increasingly sophisticated digital media.

-• Upper Key Stage 2 – applying computing concepts independently, including variables, databases and collaborative systems
+Upper Key Stage 2 – applying computing concepts independently through variables, physical computing, web technologies and collaborative systems.

 Thinking and Working Like Computer Scientists

-• break problems into steps and create algorithms
+• break problems into logical steps and create algorithms

-• apply safe, responsible and ethical behaviours online
+• apply safe, responsible and ethical behaviours whenever using technology

 Inclusion and Impact

-We are committed to ensuring that all pupils can access and succeed in Computing.
-Lessons include modelling, scaffolding, repetition and practical exploration to support all learners without lowering expectations.
+We are committed to ensuring that every pupil can access and succeed in Computing.
+Lessons include clear modelling, practical exploration, scaffolding, repetition and adaptive teaching to support all learners whilst maintaining high expectations for everyone.

-The impact of our Computing curriculum is seen in pupils’ confidence with technology, their ability to think logically and creatively, their understanding of how digital systems work, and their safe and responsible use of technology both in and beyond school.
+The impact of our Computing curriculum is seen in pupils' confidence with technology, their understanding of how digital systems work, their ability to think logically and solve problems, and their increasingly sophisticated programming and digital creativity.
+Pupils learn to evaluate information critically, communicate responsibly online and use technology safely, ethically and purposefully.